bmarsh9/gapps/README.md

 - Multi-tenancy is now supported!

 ### About
 Gapps is an Security compliance platform that makes it easy to track your progress against various security frameworks.
-Currently the only frameworks are CMMC and SOC2 - however other frameworks will soon be added such as CIS CSC, ISO and NIST CSF. *Gapps is currently in Alpha mode - while it works great, there may be some breaking changes as it evolves.
+Currently the only frameworks are ISO27001, CMMC and SOC2 - however other frameworks will soon be added such as CIS CSC and NIST CSF. *Gapps is currently in Alpha mode - while it works great, there may be some breaking changes as it evolves.
 Please do not use this in production.... yet!*.
-- 300+ controls and 25+ policies out of the box for CMMC/SOC2 (majority of policies are sourced from [strongdm/comply](https://github.com/strongdm/comply))
+- 300+ controls and 25+ policies out of the box for ISO27001/CMMC/SOC2 (majority of policies are sourced from [strongdm/comply](https://github.com/strongdm/comply))
 - Track the status of each control
 - Add custom controls/policies
 - WYSIWYG content editor